maybedont/website/content/download.md

 # An open AI api key for rule validations
 export OPENAI_API_KEY="Insert Key Here"

-# This is your github token, which will be used to authenticate the gateway to the Github MCP server.
+# This is your github token, which will be used to authenticate to downstream MCP servers
-export MCP_GATEWAY_CLIENT_HTTP_HEADERS_AUTHORIZATION="$GITHUB_TOKEN"
+export GITHUB_TOKEN="Insert Token Here"
 ```

 Now you can connect to the local gateway as an MCP server.
 There are a couple ways to do this.